Phase Transitions in Biased Opinion Dynamics with 2-choices Rule: Introduction

-Opinion dynamical models with bias have been considered in the recent literature.
-These models are designed to capture the superiority of one alternative over another.
-Thus, these models exhibit some form of bias towards the superior opinion.
-In~\cite{arpan_JSP_20,mukhopadhyay2016binary} a weak form of bias is considered.
-Here, agents with the superior opinion update with a lesser frequency than agents with the alternative opinion.
-Both the voter model and the 2-choices model have been analysed under this form of bias.
-It has been shown in~\cite{arpan_JSP_20} that both the models converge to consensus in $O(\log n)$ time for complete graphs.
-For the voter model, the probability of achieving consensus on the superior opinion approaches to one as the network size grows.
-For the 2-choices model, consensus is achieved on the superior opinion with high probability only when the initial proportion of agents with the superior opinion is above a certain threshold.
 The form bias studied in this paper is introduced recently in~\cite{ijcai2020p8,biased_info_sciences_2022}.
-These papers show that on dense graphs speed of consensus can be slow (depending on the minimum degree of a node) if the agents follow the majority rule during a regular update.
-The papers also analyse the voter model under this form bias and shows that in this case consensus can be achieved in $O(n \log n)$ time.
-Our model is different from these models as we consider the 2-choices rule for regular update instead of the majority rule.
-Due to lesser pressure from neighbourhoods, our model exhibits phase transitions that are absent in the original model.
+These papers show that on dense graphs the speed of consensus can be slow (depending on the minimum degree of a node) if the agents follow the majority rule during a regular update.
+The papers also analyse the voter rule under this form bias and {show} that consensus with the voter rule can be achieved in $O(n \log n)$ time. {Our model is different from these models as we consider the 2-choices rule as the main update rule.
+Furthermore, we study the dynamics under the 2-choices rule as a function of the bias parameter $\alpha$ as well as the initial proportion $p$ of agents with the superior opinion.
+This is unlike the previous papers~\cite{ijcai2020p8, biased_info_sciences_2022}, where the dynamics is studied as a function of $\alpha$ only with a fixed value of $p$ (specifically, $p=0$).
+We show that phase transitions can occur with respect to both $\alpha$ and $p$}.
 Similar phase transitions have been recently reported in~\cite{cruciani2021phase,d2022phase,cruciani2021phase1} for noisy versions of the $k$-majority dynamics.
 However, the focus of these papers is a state of `near consensus' where both opinions co-exist but the proportion of agents with one of the opinions is arbitrarily small.
 In contrast, our results focus on the state of full consensus in which the inferior opinion is completely eliminated.
 Furthermore, we obtain bounds on the mean of the consensus time that are stronger than high probability bounds obtained in previous papers.
 The technique used here is also quite different from those used in the earlier works; while earlier works use concentration around the mean drift, we use suitably constructed branching processes to obtain bounds on the number of visits to different states.